 V. You may be putting your trap in the wrong place.

 Rodents such as the mice hate open places.
 They also like to move along the wall where they can easily navigate.
-They also like to hide and run under objects where they can rarely be seen.
+They also like to hide and run under objects where they can rarely be seen, hence why you will probably get allergies before you actually see one of these pests in your home.
 Setting the no-kill mousetrap in an open lighten place is the worst mistake that you can make.

 Solution.
 Always set your trap in hidden places under objects and along the walls.
 By doing so, you are taking your bait to the mice territory where they can easily access it.